 Step 7: If you select Troubleshoot program in Select troubleshooting option panel.

 Then you will be redirected to this page.
-Select one of the four options that fits your situation and allow the Windows OS to do the all other task.
+Select one of the four options that fit your situation and allow the Windows OS to do all other tasks.

-If you want to fix more than one older software that are suffering from compatibility issue then you need to repeat this procedure.
+If you want to fix more than one older software that is suffering from compatibility issue then you need to repeat this procedure.

 After fixing the issue, a popup will appear that ask you if the fix was successful or not.
-If you choose Yes then it save these settings for related program and close the troubleshooter.
-If you choose No then a windows try again using different settings will open an additional dialogue that includes the following options:
+If you choose Yes then it save these settings for the related program and close the troubleshooter.
+If you choose No then windows try again using different settings will open an additional dialogue that includes the following options: